TILT Practice and Scholarship Groups

 The group will act as a central hub for AI related activities at NTU as well as provide a platform for colleagues to collaborate, share, and innovatively apply AI in practice.
 The group will also focus on scholarly output, providing colleagues with a place to sound out ideas for potential papers and the opportunity to apply to present at AI conferences.

-The Games-Based Learning P&S Group provides a forum for staff and students to share and test ideas and engage in scholarship, research, discussions and activities related to the creation, development and deployment of games in learning that support staff and students learn better.
-A flagship learning tool 'Creative Connections' developed by group Chair James Leinster reached the final of the European Games-based Learning competition in 2017.
-Recently the Group has continued to provide a platform for close-to-practice games-based learning research / innovation to be disseminated and heard and opportunities to learn from the experiences of peers.
+The Games-Based Learning P&S Group provides a forum for staff and students to share, test and promote ideas and engage in scholarship, research, discussions and activities related to the creation, development and deployment of games in learning that support staff and students learn better.
+A flagship learning tool 'Creative Connections' developed by the previous Chair James Leinster reached the final of the European Games-based Learning competition in 2017.
+Since then, the group has continued to provide a platform for close-to-practice games-based learning research/ innovation to be disseminated and heard and opportunities to learn from the experiences of peers.

 This group is for staff of all disciplines interested in the intersection between digital technologies and human cultures.
 Digital Humanities is a broad and interdisciplinary field incorporating expertise and critical methodologies in Digital Archiving and Data Preservation, Digital Scholarly Editing, Digital Storytelling, Mapping, Computer Visualisation, Data Science, Data Mining, Big Data, Digital Heritage, Machine Learning and AI via collaborative projects.